 Community consultation on the Charles Street Footbridge is planned to begin in 2024 with construction expected to begin in late 2024.

-The Old King's Foreshore is a culturally significant stretch of the river foreshore and a high-traffic pedestrian corridor linking key destinations including the Parramatta CBD and CommBank Stadium.
+The Old King's Foreshore, adjacent to the Old King's Parade Ground, holds cultural, historical and social significance at local, state and federal levels.
+The foreshore is also a popular recreation area and forms a part of a high-traffic pedestrian corridor linking key destinations including the Parramatta CBD and CommBank Stadium.

 As part of a Voluntary Planning Agreement between City of Parramatta and the developers of 12-14 Phillip Street, the foreshore area on the south-side of the Parramatta River is being renewed.

 The project includes a range of public domain improvements between Church Street and Marsden Street including new pedestrian access via the Lennox Bridge and new stairs within the development linking to Church Street and Marsden Street.

 A new boardwalk will extend to the west providing more access to the foreshore area with outlook towards the Marsden Street Weir.
 In addition to repairing the sea wall, new paving and balustrades will be introduced.
 Upgrades to lighting, seating, and new tree planting will also contribute to making the area more welcoming and attractive.

 Charles Street Square at Parramatta Quay has been a gathering place for locals and visitors for thousands of years – and now with funding support from the NSW Government via the Transport Access and NSW Public Spaces Legacy Programs - it’s been transformed.

 A critical project for Council, Parramatta Quay is now a vibrant public space, an accessible entry point to our City that celebrates the Parramatta River.
 Construction on the $12.7M+ project was completed in October, with an official launch held 27 November 2023.

 For more information visit the Charles Street Square page.